wtsi-npg/irods-metadata/access_control.md

 are explicitly included in the list.

 When the data_access_group on a study is left empty:
-- if the study is associated with sequencing, the members of the iRODS group will be set to the public group
+- if the study doesn't have a data release type of managed the members of the iRODS group will be set to the public group, else
-- if the study is not associated with sequencing, e.g. old Illumina beadarray, the iRODS group will be left empty (except for the iRODS groupadmin user).
+- if the study has a data release type of managed the iRODS group will be left empty (except for the iRODS groupadmin user).
 This means public access will be unavailable until the "data_access_group" is changed.

 When 'no_access_granted' is entered as the only data_access_group for a study only members of default DNAP access groups will be able to access the